Medically reviewed by Drugs.com. Last updated on Oct 1, 2023.

 What is an acetaminophen overdose?

-Acetaminophen overdose means taking more than it is safe to take.
+Acetaminophen overdose means you took more than is safe to take.
 It may also be called acetaminophen poisoning.
 Acetaminophen is called paracetamol in countries outside the United States.
 When used correctly, acetaminophen is a safe drug that decreases pain and fever.
 Many medicines contain acetaminophen, including some that you can buy without a prescription.

 What causes an acetaminophen overdose?

-- You take more than the recommended dose.
+- You took more than the recommended dose.
+Acetaminophen comes in many forms, such as pills, capsules, and liquids.
+Strengths include regular strength, extra strength, and extended release.
+The most acetaminophen that is safe for most people to take is 4,000 milligrams (4 grams) in a 24-hour period.
+Some forms of acetaminophen need to be limited to lower doses, such as 3,000 mg (3 grams).
+Only a healthcare provider can recommend a larger maximum dose.
 You might accidentally take too much if your pain or fever did not go away after the recommended dose.
 You may also get too much if you take acetaminophen for too many days in a row.

-- You accidentally take more than one medicine at a time.
+- You accidentally took more than one medicine that contains acetaminophen at a time.
 Many medicines contain acetaminophen along with other drugs.
 These include medicines for colds, the flu, allergies, or trouble sleeping.
 You may have taken more than one medicine that contains acetaminophen, and the total was too much.

 What are the signs and symptoms of an acetaminophen overdose?